The Mander Foundation makes grants primarily in five areas which are related to the interests and experiences of the late Mr. Mander. These include:

 - Support of Jewish and Israeli organizations and programs (invited applicants only)

-- Support of work that advances the local foods movement in Chicago and Illinois, including reform of food production, processing and delivery structures
+- Support of work that advances the local and sustainable food and agriculture in Chicago and Illinois, including reform of food production, processing and delivery structures

 - Support of urban agriculture and greening programs in Chicago that promote access to healthy food and provide job-related skills.